 BHSc (Hons), MSc

 I am currently a candidate for the MPhil in Medical Anthropology course at Green Templeton College, where my thesis employs mixed-methods to explore the discourse surrounding obesity and COVID-19 within the UK government’s pandemic policy response, formal media, and social media posts to identify the gaps in views and priorities that may exist between different stakeholders.
-Prior to Oxford, I completed a Bachelor of Health Sciences (Hons) degree at McMaster University in Canada, and a MSc in Medicine, Health and Public Policy from King’s College London.
+Prior to Oxford, I graduated with distinction from the Bachelor of Health Sciences (Hons) program at McMaster University in Canada, as well as the MSc in Medicine, Health and Public Policy course from King’s College London.
 My research background has been predominantly qualitative in method but varied in content, from dementia in long-term care to biological weapons non-proliferation policy.